 Where to get help

 The Digital Skills Team are here to help you.
 It is always best if you have any doubt, to make sure your Blackboard modules are setup correctly.
 If you have any questions about Blackboard, get in touch with us and a trainer will happily discuss it with you.
-Alternatively, we can work along with you at one of our Drop-in surgeries.
+Alternatively, we can work along with you at our drop-in surgery.

-Dropin surgeries (weekly, no need to book, just turn up):
+Dropin surgery (weekly, no need to book, just turn up):

 - Wednesdays 1-4, Newton B04b

 Directions to Newton BO4b - from the main entrance, head down the stairs to the basement and B04b is through the doors, the last room on your left.